jonnonz1/nz-statute-book/acts/public/2007/court-martial-act-2007.md

   (e) an application for the severance of charges:
   (f) a submission that there is no case to answer:
   (g) the admissibility of evidence:
-  (h) an application for a ruling referred to in section 30(2)(a):
+  (h) an application for a ruling referred to in section 30(2)﻿(a):
   (i) an application for an order specified in section 39(2):
-  (j) an order under any of sections 139 to 141 of the Criminal Justice Act 1985 (as applied to proceedings under the 1971 Act by section 145 of the 1971 Act):
+  (j) an order under subpart 3 of Part 5 of the Criminal Procedure Act 2011 (as applied to proceedings under the 1971 Act by section 145 of the 1971 Act):
   (k) an application for discovery:
   (l) the fitness of the accused to stand trial.